Etsy Product Titles

-Tip # 4: Put your strongest keywords at the front of the title
+Tip # 4: Put the most relevant keyword phrase at the front of the title

 Takeaways for Etsy Titles:

 - Separate your keyword phrases for readability.
-I recommend dashes with a space before and after each one.
+I recommend commas or dashes.

 - Use title case for a professional look

-- Put your MVP keywords at the front of the title
+- Put the phrase that best describes your product at the front of the title

 P.S. – I know all of this can seem overwhelming and overly complicated.
 Take it one step at a time and just work on a few listings per day.
 Also, check out this post where I explain why Etsy SEO is so complicated and the factors that impact the search ranking.